Stove Servicing & Repairs

 Click & Collect

-For the continued safe running of your stove you may wish to order stove glass, replacement door seals or other essential parts and supplies.
-Ideally email us with your request and we can contact you to take your order and advise ready for collection.
+For the continued safe running of your stove you may wish to order replacement stove glass, replacement door seals or other essential parts and supplies.
+Call or email us with your request so we can take your order and advise ready for collection.
+Some stove specific items are best ordered direct from your stove manufacturer.
+See below for the information you will need.

 Door Rope Seal Replacement